 Taxi ride is only 8–10 minutes from the cruise terminal.

-Cruise lines often sell pricey beach excursions that take you to the exact same beaches taxis already serve.
-Many visitors pay $80–$120 per person for short beach tours that limit your time and flexibility.
-Meanwhile, St. Maarten’s best beaches — including Great Bay Beach, Maho Beach, Mullet Bay, and Little Bay — are incredibly easy to reach on your own.
+Cruise lines often sell pricey beach excursions that take you to the same beaches taxis already serve.
+Many visitors pay $80–$120 per person for short beach tours that limit both time and flexibility.
+Meanwhile, some of the best beaches — including South Friars Bay, Cockleshell Beach, and Frigate Bay — are easy to reach on your own.

-St. Kitts offers many easy-to-reach excursions, and most tours leave right from Port Zante.
+Many excursions are easy to reach, and most tours leave right from Port Zante.
 Because the island is small, guided trips make it simple to see several highlights in one day.
-Moreover, many tours include beaches, viewpoints, and cultural stops.
+In addition, many tours include beaches, viewpoints, and cultural stops.

-Below are the top St. Kitts shore excursions from Viator.
+Below are some of the top shore excursions available through Viator.

 This tour takes you through Basseterre, local neighborhoods, scenic viewpoints, and historic sites.
 In addition, guides share local stories and culture, which gives the tour a personal feel.